Nroshanvali786/EMS-Window-Builder-/README.md

 # EMS-Window-Builder-
-Developed the EMS Window Builder, a configurable software application that enables efficient creation and validation of EMS window specifications.
-The system reduces manual errors, improves turnaround time, and supports standardized outputs for manufacturing and documentation.
+The EMS Window Builder using Java JFrames is a desktop-based application developed with Java Swing to design and manage EMS window configurations.
+The system uses multiple JFrames to provide interactive forms for selecting window dimensions, materials, glazing options, and EMS compliance parameters, ensuring accurate and standardized window specifications.

+Tech Stack Used: JAVA, Jframes, JDBC, SQL, Window Builder